kingsley-sama/monty/README.md

  * 2. pop.c: This implements pop opcode
  * 3. swap.c: This implements swap opcode
  * 4. add.c: This implements add opcode
+ * 5. nop.c: This implements the nop opcode